 Any dieter will tell you that dieting is hard and results are inconsistent and difficult to maintain.

-I meet lots of women who believe that they eat “healthy”, and while their diets don’t contain lots of processed junk they are also missing (or super skimpy with) one of the three main macro-nutrients of food: FAT.
+I meet lots of women who believe that they eat “healthy,” and while their diets don't contain lots of processed junk, they are missing (or super skimpy with) one of the three main macro-nutrients of food: FAT.

 It has only been since the advent of modern “franken-foods” (margarine, industrial vegetable oils) that we have sought to demonize good-quality animal fats.